funkysi1701/funkysi1701Website/content/posts/2016/periodic-table-devops.md

 - New Relic – A software analytics tool suite used by developers, ops, and software companies to understand how your applications are performing.
 Useful but find myself favouring Application Insights (part of Azure) more now.
 - Nagios – Yay nagios is on the list!
 My favourite server monitoring system.
 - Splunk – This application can be used to search, monitor and analyse all your log files to find out what is happening.
 Don’t currently use it but I have tried it out in the past.

+What is your favourite DevOps tool?
+Why not leave a comment below?